-Town populations: We manually collect town and city populations from the original reports of the 10th and 11th Decennial Censuses of Population that report information covering the decades 1860 to 1880 (Figure A.3a).
-These original PDFs allow us to locate towns with population below 2,500 people, which are not in the digitized censuses.
+Town populations: We manually collect town and city populations from the original reports of the 10th and 11th Decennial Censuses of Population that report information covering the decades 1860 to 1880 (Figure A.4a).
+These original PDFs allow us to locate towns with population below 2500 people, which are not in the digitized censuses.

-Bank characteristics: We collect and digitize the balance sheets for all national banks from 1870 to 1890 from the Annual Report of the Comptroller of the Currency (Figcurrency or to a want of confidence in the institutions which issued it."
+Bank characteristics: We collect and digitize the balance sheets for all national banks from 1870 to 1890 from the Annual Report of the Comptroller of the Currency (Figure A.4b).

-ure A.3b).
 These balance sheets report locations as well as the main asset and liabilities components such as their loans and bank note circulation.
-We collect the locations of non-national banks (state and private bankers) from The Banker's Almanac and Register of 1876 and 1885 (Figure A.3c).
+We collect the locations of nonnational banks (state and private bankers) from The Banker's Almanac and Register of 1876 and 1885 (Figure A.4c).

 Physical trade costs: We measure counties' physical trade costs with railroad access in 1875 and 1880 (Atack, 2016) and transportation market access in 1870 and 1880 (Donaldson and Hornbeck, 2016; Hornbeck and Rotemberg, 2021).
+The latter measure is constructed taking into account the entire transportation network including railroads, wagon roads, and waterways.

 County outcomes: Our outcomes are from the Censuses of Agriculture and Manufacturing from 1870 to 1900.
 These Censuses provide us with population measures, inputs usage, capital, and production for both sectors in each county.
 For manufacturing, we are also able to observe employment, and in agriculture, we observe disaggregated production by crops.
 These censuses also report county-level populations by gender and age group.
+We use the adjusted populations from Hornbeck (2010) and Hornbeck and Rotemberg (2021) that align with county borders defined in 1870.